-Hosts Steve and Heidi Ross have created a carbon-neutral getaway in what is known fittingly as the Lost World in the Scenic Rim about 90 minutes south west of Brisbane.
+The owners of Nightfall Wilderness Camp have created a carbon-neutral getaway in what is known fittingly as the Lost World in the Scenic Rim, about 90 minutes south west of Brisbane.
 Nightfall’s ‘leanomic’ environmental practices include on-site waste water treatment, waste reduction, solar power, and restoration and conservation of the 100-odd hectares of local bushland it occupies.
 Guests can join the owners as they forage for produce among wild bush tucker plants and sample local organic food which includes ingredients from the camp’s own kitchen garden.
-Accommodation is in glamping style safari tents with fires, showers and baths.
+Accommodation is in glamping style safari tents, complete with fires, showers and baths.

 Hidden Valley Cabins, near Townsville

 Hidden Valley Cabins was Australia's first carbon neutral resort and is fully solar powered.
-Cabins are built largely from recycled or selectively logged local timber (including the rustic furniture in the rooms).
-Over a home-cooked dinner with guests owners Ian and Bonnie McLennan are happy to share stories about where to spot the local wildlife – Australian Geographic once voted this the number one place to see platypus in the wild so no surprise the most popular activity is the sunset tour to spot this elusive creature.
+Its cabins are built largely from recycled or selectively logged local timber (including the rustic furniture in the rooms).
+Over a home-cooked dinner with guests, owners Ian and Bonnie McLennan are happy to share stories about where to spot the local wildlife – Australian Geographic once voted this the number one place to see platypus in the wild, so no surprise the most popular activity is the sunset tour to spot this elusive creature.